mimergel/Chat_with_your_SAP_Data/README.md

-# Chat with your SAP Data or maybe any data
+# Chat with your SAP Data or any data

 # Note: this is work in progress